 Biography

 She received her degrees in Vocal Performance and Music Education at DePaul University in Chicago in 2024, where she studied with tenor Scott Ramsay.
 Within her undergraduate career, she performed extensively with DePaul Opera Theatre, as Nancy in Albert Herring (Britten), Presendia in Dark Sisters (Muhly), and Emma Jones in Street Scene (Weill).
 She was regularly featured as a soloist with DePaul Chamber Choir, DePaul Symphonic Orchestra, and the DePaul Baroque Ensemble.
 She also cross-trained in vocal jazz, singing with the DePaul Vocal Jazz ensemble.
 In the Chicagoland operetta scene, Grace performed as Tessa in The Gondoliers with the Savoyaires and in the chorus of H.M.S.
 Pinafore with the Gilbert & Sullivan Opera Company.
+An advocate for sharing the arts with all, Grace served as a teaching artist through DePaul Community Music in Chicago Public Schools, providing free and accessible private music lessons to students of all backgrounds.
+She was also deeply proud to co-found the largest student-run musical theatre organization on DePaul’s campus, providing students from all degree paths with performance opportunities.

-Most recently, Grace was awarded second place in the Emerging Artist division of the Classical Singer National Vocal Competition.
-She was the first place recipient of the Charlotte Ruppel Memorial Voice Awards, the grand prize winner of Opera Grand Rapids’ Vanderlaan Prize and the first place recipient of Fox Valley Orchestra Voice Competition.
+Recent awards include first place in the University of Michigan Friends of Opera Competition in the Graduate division, second place in the Emerging Artist division of the Classical Singer National Vocal Competition, first place in the Charlotte Ruppel Memorial Voice Awards, the grand prize winner of Opera Grand Rapids’ Vanderlaan Prize and the first place recipient of Fox Valley Orchestra Voice Competition.
 She also was honored to receive an Encouragement Award in the Metropolitan Opera Laffont Competition in the Illinois district in 2023.

 Outside of the world of opera, Grace has a strong background in musical theatre and dance, and has a passion for education and sharing the fine arts with the next generation.